 2. MATERIAL AND METHODS

 A 3D CAD model of the weeder’s frame and blade was created in SolidWorks version 2022, and a static structural analysis was carried out using the FEA method in ANSYS Workbench version 25.0. respectively and fabricated at JNKVV, Jabalpur.
 The flow chart of procedure of ANSYS Analysis on the frame is given in Fig.1.
 The main frame was constructed using mild steel (MS) angle sections to support various components such as engine, float, blade assembly, drum wheel, handle, and ground wheels.
 The frame was designed for structural stability, ease of fabrication, and corrosion resistance paint coating.
-The frame was constructed using two parrarel angle ms steel of 30×30×3 mm.
+The frame was constructed using two parallel angle mild steel of 30×30×3 mm.
 The width of the frame is 140 mm.
 The frame has three parts on which engine, traction wheel, transmission system, blade assembly, drum wheel and sweep tyne was mounted.
 The first part of the main frame was 604 in length and has four angle in between to provide strength and to hold the float.
 The second part of the main frame i.e. top of main frame was used to mount engine.
 The engine was mounted on rectangular sheet of 4 mm thickness of 245 mm in length and 160 mm width using four rectangular angle frames of height 240 at front end and 93 mm at rear end of main frame.
 The third part of the main frame which is at the rear end of the main frame on which sweep tyne and drum wheel was attached was constructed using two parallel angle ms steel of 30×30×3 and has length of 320 mm.
 It has two angle in between to provide strength as well to mount the sweep tyne.
-The schematic diagram of the main frame is shown in Fig.2 and physical propertis of MS steel is given in Table 1.
+The schematic diagram of the main frame is shown in Fig.2 and physical properties of MS steel is given in Table 1.